thibaut-neoledge/azure-docs.fr-fr/articles/app-service-mobile/app-service-mobile-client-and-server-versioning.md

   ms.tgt_pltfrm="mobile-multiple"
   ms.devlang="dotnet"
   ms.topic="article"
-  ms.date="08/22/2016"
-  ms.author="donnam"/>
+  ms.date="10/01/2016"
+  ms.author="adrianha"/>

-# Contrôle de version client et serveur dans Mobile Apps et Mobile Services
+# <a name="client-and-server-versioning-in-mobile-apps-and-mobile-services"></a>Client and server versioning in Mobile Apps and Mobile Services

-La dernière version d'Azure Mobile Services est la fonctionnalité **Mobile Apps** d'Azure App Service.
+The latest version of Azure Mobile Services is the **Mobile Apps** feature of Azure App Service.

-Les Kits de développement logiciel (SDK) clients et serveurs Mobile Apps se fondent à l'origine sur ceux de Mobile Services, mais ils ne sont *pas* compatibles les uns avec les autres.
-Autrement dit, vous devez utiliser un SDK client *Mobile Apps* avec un SDK serveur *Mobile Apps* et il en est de même pour *Mobile Services*.
-Ce contrat s'applique au moyen d'une valeur d'en-tête spéciale utilisée par les SDK clients et serveurs, `ZUMO-API-VERSION`.

-Remarque : chaque fois que ce document fait référence à un backend *Mobile Services*, il n'est pas nécessaire qu'il soit hébergé sur Mobile Services.
-Il est désormais possible de faire migrer un service mobile sur App Service sans aucune modification de code, mais dans ce cas le service utilisera toujours les versions du SDK *Mobile Services*.

-Pour en savoir plus sur la migration vers App Service sans aucune modification de code, consultez l’article [Migrer un service Mobile Services sur Azure App Service].

-## Spécification de l’en-tête

-La clé `ZUMO-API-VERSION` peut être spécifiée dans l'en-tête HTTP ou dans la chaîne de requête.
-La valeur est une chaîne de version sous la forme **x.y.z**.

-Par exemple :
+The Mobile Apps client and server SDKs are originally based on those in Mobile Services, but they are *not* compatible with each other.
+That is, you must use a *Mobile Apps* client SDK with a *Mobile Apps* server SDK and similarly for *Mobile Services*.
+This contract is enforced through a special header value used by the client and server SDKs, `ZUMO-API-VERSION`.

+Note: whenever this document refers to a *Mobile Services* backend, it does not necessarily need to be hosted on Mobile Services.
+It is now possible to migrate a mobile service to run on App Service without any code changes, but the service would still be using *Mobile Services*  SDK versions.

+To learn more about migrating to App Service without any code changes, see the article [Migrate a Mobile Service to Azure App Service].

+## <a name="header-specification"></a>Header specification

+The key `ZUMO-API-VERSION` may be specified in either the HTTP header or the query string.
+The value is a version string in the form **x.y.z**.

+For example:

 GET https://service.azurewebsites.net/tables/TodoItem